krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 ch.axe_of_fire(1, 2, 1, 10)
 ```

-Now there are 2 'Axe of fire', so let’s enhance one of them by destroying the second one.
-The enhancment will make each damage parameter maximum from those of the 2 original weapons.
+Now there are 2 'Axe of fire', so let’s enhance one of them by destroying the other one.
+The enhancement will make each damage parameter maximum from those of the 2 original weapons.
 ```math
 (3, 1, 0, 20) and (1, 2, 1, 10) \Rightarrow (max(3,1), max(1,2), max(0,1), max(20,10)) \Rightarrow (3, 2, 1, 20)
 ```